Exploiting Diffusion Prior for Generalizable Dense Prediction: Method

 As we can see from Figure~\ref{fig:method} and Eq. \eqref{eq:dp_diffusion}, the proposed scheme gradually increases the weight of the input image $x$ over the diffusion process.
 This can be considered as progressively morphing the output $y$ into the input image $x$ via interpolation.
 As a result, we can fine-tune the U-Net model to reverse the diffusion process that interactively ``de-morphs'' the input image $x$ and gives the final prediction $y$.

 \Paragraph{Parameterization.} We explore various parameterizations for the U-Net model to make different predictions.
-As discussed in Section~\ref{sec:exp_ablation}, we empirically find that the v-prediction~\cite{salimans2022progressive} works well for the pixel-level semantic prediction tasks.
+As discussed in Section~\ref{sec:exp_ablation}, we empirically find that the v-prediction~\cite{salimans2022progressive} works well for the dense prediction tasks.
 Specifically, the U-Net model $v_\theta$ is fine-tuned using the following mean square loss:

 where $v_\theta(y_t, t)$ is the U-Net prediction.
 The reverse diffusion process can then be formulated as

 where $y_T=x$ and $y_0$ is the desired output.

 \Paragraph{U-Net fine-tuning.} To learn the target tasks while retaining the inherent generalization ability of the pre-trained T2I model, we use the low-rank approximation~\cite{hu2021lora} scheme to fine-tune all the attention layers in the U-Net model to minimize the objective described in Eq. \eqref{eq:loss}.